Get a mortgage

 That’s why it’s worth thinking about getting your mortgage through a broker like Wesleyan Financial Services.

 With Wesleyan Financial Services, you get:

-Wesleyan Financial Services offers fee-free mortgage advice.
-We will be paid a fee by the mortgage lender upon completion of the loan.
+Our mortgage advice is fee-free, but we will be paid a fee by the mortgage lender upon completion of the loan.

 Keep in mind your home may be repossessed if you do not keep up repayments on your mortgage